George M. Langlois

 Over the last 20 years Langlois founded two nationally recognized consulting firms that have helped organizations achieve corporate objectives through the strategic alignment of human resources, practices, and processes.
 His areas of specialization include strategic planning, test validation, employee engagement surveys, action planning, change management, and executive assessment and coaching.
 Langlois’s consulting clients have included United Airlines, Dean Foods, the Tennessee Valley Authority, Capital One, Bank of Montreal, Motorola, Kraft, Bridgestone-Firestone, universities and colleges, municipal governments, trade associations, food manufacturers, health care systems, and scientific equipment manufacturers.

-Alexandra Bullock oversees all day-to-day operations as program manager of the M. A. and Lila Self Leadership Academy.
-She creates, develops, and implements several events to foster leadership growth for both Academy Scholars and undergraduate students university-wide.
+Jack Kwatinetz oversees all day-to-day operations as program manager of the M. A. and Lila Self Leadership Academy.
+He creates, develops, and implements several events to foster leadership growth for both Academy Scholars and undergraduate students university-wide.
 These events include leadership development retreats, interactive seminars, and networking events.
-Furthermore, she also serves as a mentor and resource to the Leadership Academy Scholars.
+Furthermore, he also serves as a mentor and resource to the Leadership Academy Scholars.